LinerSu/nyu-pl-sum19-rec/README.md

-# Summer 2019 --- Programming Language
+# Programming Language recitation repo

 This is the repository of recitation notes.